zeesairafi/TASK-dom-bmi-calculator/README.md

 ## Instructions

 ### 1. Challenge 1 :
-1. go to index.js file and use the variables to calculate the BMI, the equation for BMI is (weight (kg) / height^2)
+1. go to index.js file and use the variables to calculate the BMI, the equation for BMI is (weight (kg) / height^2(m)), dont forget to convert cm to m
 2. show the results in an alert

 ### 2. Challenge 2 :